 It is only a matter of time before the PC World PR team are able to get in touch with Google to rectify this particular situation – but it seems fair to say they do have something history in terms of customer service.

-All the results you would expect for a PC World Google search - except - what's that under the logo?
 In 2010, a Which?
 Retail survey placed Currys 95th, PC World 97th and Currys Digital (the Dixons rebrand) joint bottom out of 100 companies for customer satisfaction.
 In 2009, the retailer was voted among the “worst places” to buy a computer on the high street.

 Responding to comments on Twitter about the current state of its Google-search-provided logo, Mark Webb, head of corporate social media for PC World owners Dixons Retail, said: “We’re on it.”